On nef subvarieties: Positivity of a line bundle upon restriction to an ample subscheme

 \section{Positivity of a line bundle upon restriction to an ample subscheme}

-If a line bundle is ample after restricting to an ample subscheme, it is reasonable to expect the line bundle to exhibit some positivity features.
-The following theorem demonstrates a nice interplay between ample subschemes and $q$-ample divisors.
+If a line bundle is ample after restricting to an ample subscheme, it is reasonable to expect the line bundle to exhibit some positivity features in the ambient space.
+The following theorem demonstrates an interplay between ample subschemes and $q$-ample divisors.